 Obviously, some types of trees burn cleaner than others.
 They create less build up and make cleaning creosote out of the pipes easier.
 The area you live in determines your options for the kind of wood you use.
 It’s important to safety and efficiency to only use seasoned wood in your wood stove or fireplace.

 Besides the fact that green wood doesn’t put off as much heat, it also causes more creosote buildup quickly.
-In our area, Tamarack is considered top choice of wood because is has a long burn time and leaves little creosote in pipes.
+In our area, Tamarack is considered the top choice of wood because it has a long burn time and leaves little creosote in pipes.
 Because it burns so efficiently, it doesn’t leave much ash and the ash it does leave is fine and easy to clean out.